 1. Easy Product Management/ FBA Service

-Using Fulfillment by Amazon (FBA), you can provide adequate customer service.
+You can provide adequate customer service using Fulfillment by Amazon (FBA).
 Customers are delivered products quickly (within one or two days), regardless of where they live.
 Your products will be handled by Amazon when you ship them to their facilities.

-Orders submitted by you to Seller Central will reach your customers’ doorsteps on time.
+Orders you submit to Seller Central will reach your customers’ doorsteps on time.
 If it does not happen, in that case, the marketplace is liable for all failed and late deliverables.

 2. Controlled Product Messaging

-Thanks to Amazon’s Seller Central since there will be no product messaging, you can only sell what you should.
-More frequently, sellers contact a variety of other sellers that deal with similar products and sell the previous version of the product that they are selling.
+Thanks to Amazon’s Seller Central, since there will be no product messaging, you can only sell what you should.
+More frequently, sellers contact a variety of other sellers who deal with similar products and sell the previous version of their product.

-Since the Seller Central account has been registered, Amazon’s brand registry program has placed restrictions on unauthorized listings.
+Since the Seller Central account has been registered, Amazon’s brand registry program has restricted unauthorized listings.